 Make sure you check the gateway provider in terms of fraud protection.
 They should offer anti-fraud system and active chargeback management.

-Verify your payment provider if they meet the most strict security requirements which are known as PCI Level 1.
-That confirms that not only the technology of the platform is secure, but also the entire organization behind it with people are fully aware of the risk factors in regards to payments processing and are ready to act fast due to proper procedures in place to prevent misconduct from occurring.
+Verify your payment provider if they meet the strictest security requirements which are known as PCI Level 1.
+That confirms that not only the technology of the platform is secure, but also the entire organization behind it with people are fully aware of the risk factors regarding payments processing and are ready to act fast due to proper procedures in place to prevent misconduct from occurring.

 6. Customer support